GraemeMalcolm/ai-agents/Instructions/Labs/02-agent-function.md

 ---
 lab:
-    title: 'Develop an AI Agent with Azure AI Agent Service'
+    title: 'Develop an AI Agent that uses a custom function'
 ---

-# Develop an AI Agent with Azure AI Agent Service
+# Develop an AI Agent that uses a custom function

-In this exercise you'll use Azure AI Agent Service to create a simple agent that creates charts based on data provided to it.
-The agent uses the built-in *Code Interpreter* tool to dynamically generate the code required to create charts as images, and then saves the resulting chart images.
+In this exercise you'll use Azure AI Agent Service to create an agent that uses a custom function as a tool to complete a task.
+The specific task this agent will perform is to compose and send an email message (which we'll simulate in this lab by simply printing the email in the console).

 This exercise should take approximately **30** minutes to complete.